amacuga/pands-problem-set/README.md

 [Stack Overflow](https://stackoverflow.com/) I used Stack Overflow in some of my solutions, as commented in the code.

 [Learn Online GMIT](https://learnonline.gmit.ie/course/view.php?id=1588#section-0) I used videos uploaded by the lecturer in some of my solutions, as commented in the code.

+[GeeksforGeeks](https://www.geeksforgeeks.org/) I used GeekforGeeks in my solution #10, as commented in the code.